open-tenancy/opentenancy_docassemble/docs/contributing.md

 ### contribution
 As it stands right now, your contribution will be checked by our founders - [Amy Conroy](https://github.com/amyconroy) and [Ana Shmyglia](https://github.com/a-shmyg).

 Please outline exactly what you have changed in the body of your pull request, if relevant attach it to an issue, and assign it the relevant tag.

 If we do not accept your pull request, we will give you feedback as to why this has not be accepted, and what needs to change.

 Please note that the contributing guidelines are the same for all parts of openTenancy.
-If you are submitting for the docassemble side, please be sure to link the legal references as well as the relevant topics from the [openTenancy law repo](https://github.com/open-tenancy/opentenancy_law).
+Please be sure detail the relevant topics from the [openTenancy law repo](https://github.com/open-tenancy/opentenancy_law).
 Please specify whether you have 'completed' that advice template to ensure that no one repeats any work.

 ### coding style
-1. All interviews branch off of the welcome.yml branch
+1. All interviews branch off of the [welcome.yml](/docassemble/openTenancy/data/questions/welcome.yml) branch In this branch we confirm with the user that they:
+    - understand that this is not binding legal advice, and this does not mean that they have a lawyer.
+    - we then ask them what topic they're interested in (NB - this is currently just repairs!)
 2. All 'topics' have their own .yml file and can branch off of each other - ie from repairs, branch in to the relevant repairs, and keep branch if necessary
+    - in [repairs.yml](/docassemble/openTenancy/data/questions/repairs.yml) we confirm their type of tenancy (whether it is less than 7 years) and if they have a binding contract with their landlord.
+    - as part of the final question in repairs.yml we then branch in to the different topics, which we have listed [here](https://github.com/open-tenancy/opentenancy_law).
 3. General topics will have their own folders - ie repairs, council tax, other
 4. The name of these folders should be EXACTLY the same name as the issue
 5. Use branching code, ie: